martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/Day 2&3.md

 - BFS: queue, iterative,  non-tree edges with difference in level at most 1
 - DFS: stack, recursive, ancestor-descendant
 	- Can run in linaer time
+- Topological Sort
+	- Ordering of the vertices on a line such that edges only go in one direction
+	- Exists iff G is acyclic

 ### Divide & Conquer
 ?